-What I am loving the most since adding essential oils to our home is that I never have to run to the drugstore, and I am feeling much more confident in my abilities to treat any ailments that might show up using the oils I got in my Premium Starter Kit.
+What I am loving the most since adding essential oils to our home is that I never have to run to the drugstore, and I am feeling much more confident in my abilities to treat any ailments that might show up using the oils I got in my essential oil Kit.

 I have slowly replaced our medicines as well as household cleaners with Essential Oils.
 I also have a couple that I am using to help with mental clarity, focus and stress relief.

 If you are interested in picking up a kit, I highly suggest the Premium Starter Kit which includes all of the oils listed above along with several awesome Freebies!

 - If you are looking to add a little more peace to your home, you’ll want to check out this Peace and Calming essential oil blend that so many families are loving!

 - You can make a lot of your own products using essential oils like this Beach Cream, Homemade Air Fresheners and Perfumes.

 Please let me know if you have any other questions at all and I will do my best to answer them!

 Disclaimer: These statements have not been evaluated by the Food and Drug Administration.
 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 Please confirm any information obtained from or through this web site with other sources, and review all information regarding any medical condition or treatment with your physician.
 Never disregard professional medical advice or delay seeking medical treatment because of something you have read on this website.
 This information is not intended to diagnose, treat, or cure any disease.